wearerequired/wp-feed-post-thumbnail/README.md

 ### Can I change which images are shown? ###

-Yes, The plugin has two filters available for this:
+Yes, the plugin has two filters available for this:

 	// Filters the featured image attachment post object. add_filter( 'wp_feed_post_thumbnail_image', function( $thumbnail ) {